-- OBS fields: Only OBS fields of the first level; you can import OBS fields even without Resource Pool rights; you can add new OBS sub-units in Meisterplan using “>”
+- OBS units: Only OBS units of the first level; you can import OBS units even without Resource Pool rights; you can add new OBS sub-units in Meisterplan using “>”

 Meisterplan cuts off text that exceeds the character limit.
 For an overview of the character limits for various project fields, see the Manage Project Fields article.

 To successfully import date and number fields, follow the formatting standards below: